Back to blog

 The transition from SEO to GEO represents the most significant shift in travel marketing since the invention of the online booking engine.
 For the CMO, the challenge is clear: you can no longer rely on a 'wait and see' approach to AI.
 Success in this new era requires moving beyond the role of a creative storyteller and into the role of a Chief Data Architect.

 By focusing on the data supply chain, building robust Knowledge Graphs, and prioritizing 'ground truth' provision, travel brands can secure their place in the itineraries of the future.
 The winners will be those who recognize that AI visibility is not a creative writing task, but a technical governance task.
-It is about ensuring your brand is the most trusted source of data in a sea of synthetic content.
+As the industry moves toward a winner-takes-all model in AI citations, the time to build your technical roadmap is now.

 Sources

-AI, Google, and the Shift from Keywords to Context in Travel
+1. AI, Google, and the Shift from Keywords to Context in Travel | Skift Research

-Amadeus study reveals Generative AI is top priority for travel sector
+2. Amadeus study reveals Generative AI is top priority for travel sector | Amadeus